Q-Max: Technical description

 A ship of Q-Max size is 345 m long and measures 53.8 m wide and 34.7 m high, with a draft of approximately 12 m.

 It has an LNG capacity of 266000 m3, equal to 161994000 m3 of natural gas.
 It is propelled by two slow speed diesel engines burning HFO, which are claimed to be more efficient and environmentally friendly than traditional steam turbines.
 In case of engine failure, the failed engine can be de-coupled allowing the ship to maintain a speed of 14 knots.

-Q-Max vessels are equipped with an on-board re-liquefaction system to handle the boil-off gas, liquefy it and return the LNG to the cargo tanks.
+LNG is stored at around -162°C. Q-Max vessels are equipped with an on-board re-liquefaction system to handle the boil-off gas, liquefy it and return the LNG to the cargo tanks.
 The on-board re-liquefaction system allows a reduction of LNG losses, which produces economic and environmental benefits.

 Overall, it is estimated that Q-Max carriers have about 40% lower energy requirements and carbon emissions than conventional LNG carriers.
 The quoted estimates do however ignore the additional fuel used to re-liquify boil off gas rather than burn the gas for fuel.
 The ships run on Heavy fuel oil (HFO), but the Rasheeda was retrofitted with gas-burning ability in 2015.